 What is the basis of an integrated management system?

 A uniform process management system is needed for a solid foundation.

 The working tools and forms of documentation must be standardized.
 Helpful for the implementation is a common measures cockpit, into which the various measures resulting from the establishment and operation of an integrated management system flow and via which the tasks can be controlled and tracked.
 The specialist processes are then set up and integrated on this solid foundation.

 In the standard revisions of ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018, the section structure and some of the terminology were changed to improve alignment with other management system standards.
 Thus, all major ISO management system standards are subject to the common basic structure.
-Other standards will also adapt to the High-Level Structure in the future.
+Other standards will also adapt to this structure in the future.

 When setting up an IMS, it is important to put yourself in the employee's shoes.
 Accordingly, terms and processes from the employees' everyday work should be used.